 Birds love the nest in a habitat that provides shelter, food, and water.

-We have a variety of bird feeders to attract birds; however, during the winter months, we have extra birds which have migrated here for the winter.
-Therefore we needed additional feeders.
+We have a variety of bird feeders to attract birds; however, during the winter months, we have extra birds that have migrated here for the winter.
+Therefore ,we needed additional feeders.

-I made some simple feeders and placed my DIY Pine Cone Bird Feeders in the trees.
+I made simple feeders and placed my DIY Pine Cone Bird Feeders in the trees.

 Pine Cone Bird Feeders